QuentinAstegiano/PublicArticles/articles/PythonUnitTest/PythonUnitTest.md

 >      for j in range(1, 1000):
 >        assert int_divide(i, j) == i // j

-One use of those marks is to execute tests based on their mark, for exemple
+One use of those marks is to execute tests based on their tag, for example

 > pytest -k "not slow"
 > pytest -k "smoke_test"